CloudBase Resources Migration Guide

 Pre-migration Preparation

-- Confirm Target Environment: Create target CloudBase environment and obtain environment ID
+- Confirm Target Environment: The target CloudBase environment has been created and the environment ID has been obtained

-- Permission Check: Ensure you have appropriate operation permissions in both source and target environments
+- Permission Check: Ensure you have the corresponding operation permissions in both the source and target environments

-- Install CLI Tool (Optional): Some migration operations require CloudBase CLI Tool
+- Install CLI Tool (Optional): Some migration operations require the use of CloudBase CLI Tool

-- Migration process will not automatically delete data in source environment, please proceed with confidence
+- The migration process will not automatically delete data from the source environment, so you can operate with confidence

-- Some resources (such as database permissions, indexes) need to be manually reconfigured in target environment
+- Some resources (such as database permissions, indexes) need to be manually reconfigured in the target environment

 Document Database Migration

-Document database supports two data organization methods with different migration approaches:
+Document database supports two data organization methods, and the migration methods differ accordingly:

 Method 1: Data Model Migration

-If you created data sources through "Data Model", simply export and import data model table structure and data for simple and efficient operation.
+If you created data sources through "Data Models", you only need to export and import the data model table structure and data, which is simple and efficient.

 1. Export Data Model